Some days make it abundantly clear that I can’t do it all, leaving me on my knees praying to God for help.

 3. God promises grace.

-For we do not have a High Priest who cannot sympathize with our weaknesses, but was in all points tempted as we are, yet without sin.
-Let us therefore come boldly to the throne of grace, that we may obtain mercy and find grace to help in time of need.Hebrews 4:15-16
+For we do not have a high priest who is unable to sympathize with our weaknesses, but one who in every respect has been tempted as we are, yet without sin.
+Let us then with confidence draw near to the throne of grace, that we may receive mercy and find grace to help in time of need.Hebrews 4:15-16 (ESV)

 Grace, upon grace, upon grace.
 While wallowing in self-pity and frustration over what I cannot do, I wonder what God thinks.
 Is God looking at me, shaking His head and perfect finger at my poor preparation?
 Does He scoff at my tears and say, “You did this to yourself?”